nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to exit the program
+1. User requests to exit the program.
-2. System exits the program
+2. System exits the program.

 * 1a.
 System detects invalid request format.

   * 1a1.
 System shows an error message.

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements